Salt Lake City: History

-There was a Native American population in the valley, but an outbreak of measles during the winter of 1847 killed many.
-The Shoshone saved the pioneers when they taught them to eat the bulb of the native sego lily, which has long been part of the ordinary diet of the Shoshone, sego being derived from the Shoshone word seego.
-The sego lily was commemorated by the Sego Lily Dam, a flood-prevention infrastructure project in the shape of a giant sego lily, built in Sugar House Park in 2017.

 Four days after arriving in the Salt Lake Valley, Brigham Young designated the building site for the Salt Lake Temple.
 The Salt Lake Temple, constructed on the block later called Temple Square, took 40 years to complete.
 Construction started in 1853, and the temple was dedicated on April 6, 1893.
 The temple has become an icon for the city and serves as its centerpiece.
 The southeast corner of Temple Square is the point of reference for the Salt Lake meridian, and for all addresses in the Salt Lake Valley.

+During the winter of 1847, an outbreak of measles killed many of the Shoshone in the area.
+The Shoshone saved the pioneers when they taught them to eat the bulb of the native sego lily, which has long been part of the ordinary diet of the Shoshone, sego being derived from the Shoshone word seego.
+The sego lily was commemorated by the Sego Lily Dam, a flood-prevention infrastructure project in the shape of a giant sego lily, built in Sugar House Park in 2017.